armory/documentation/_spinnaker/operator.md

     2 directories, 2 files
     ```

-    We need to create new entry with the name of the file following  this instructions:
+    We need to create a new entry with the name of the file following these instructions:

-    - For each folder put the folder name followed by double underscores (__) and at the very end the name of the file.
+    - For each file put the folder name starting with `profiles`, followed by double underscores (__) and at the very end the name of the file.

     ```yaml
     spec:
       spinnakerConfig:
         files:
-          profiles__rosco__packer__example-packer-config.json:
+          profiles__rosco__packer__example-packer-config.json: |
             <<CONTENT>>
     ```
-    More details on [SpinnakerService Options](../operator-config) on `.spec.spinnakerConfig.files` section
+    More details on [SpinnakerService Options](../operator-config/#specspinnakerconfigfiles) on `.spec.spinnakerConfig.files` section

-6. Prevalidate your spinnaker configuration (only cluster mode).
+6. Prevalidate your spinnaker configuration if running the Operator in cluster mode.

     ```bash
-    $ kubectl -n <namespace> apply -f <spinnaker service> --server-dry-run
+    $ kubectl -n <namespace> apply -f <spinnaker service manifest> --server-dry-run
     ```

     If something is wrong with your manifest validation service will throw an error.